noahlange/gecs/README.md

 import { Collider } from './entities';
 import { myPhysicsSystem, MyOtherSystem } from './systems'

-// you can decompose plugins across multiple packages with declaration merging declare global {
+// you can decompose functionality across multiple packages with declaration merging declare global {
   namespace $ {
     interface Plugins {